eyuelberga/keywrite/docs/README.md

 > _type non-latin scripts on the web_

-**Keywrite** is a JavaScript library that allows you to type non-latin scripts in any web based application using a standard keyboard.
-You can add it to your text input controls and start typing with your configured input-method.

-The aim of this project is to enable web developers to add support for typing non-latin based texts on web and hybrid applications, so users can type different languages without configuring their operating system or installing additional software.
+**Keywrite** is a JavaScript Input Method Editor (IME) library for adding configurable input methods to the web.
+It enables users to input text in a language that can't be represented easily on a standard QWERTY keyboard.

 ## Examples